-Walter is married to the former Elaine Carolyn Wiggs of Butler, Alabama; and they have two children, Jessica and Bill, and two granddaughters.
+Walter is married to the former Carolyn Elaine Wiggs of Butler, Alabama; and they have two children, Jessica and Bill, and three granddaughters.
 Walter and his family are members of Westminster Presbyterian Church, where Walter serves as an Elder on the Session.

 Year Joined Firm

 - Vo v.
 Hancock County, 989 So.
 2d 414 (Miss.
 2008)

 - Estate of Hazelton v.
 Cain, 950 So.
 2d 231 (Miss.
 2007)